Fault and No-Fault Divorces

 In order to obtain the best result possible, it is important to sit down with your attorney and compile a list of all the evidence your lawyer will need to argue your case.
 An attorney can help you set realistic expectations about what you will be able to prove and what is not worth pursuing.

 For example, regarding equitable distribution, your lawyer will need as much information as possible on all property and accounts.
-Accounting sounds straightforward, but families make financial trade-offs that make sense at the time that muddy the waters during a divorce (you pay for the mortgage and I'll cover the childcare).
+Accounting sounds straightforward, but families make financial trade-offs that make sense at the time that muddy the waters during a divorce (example, you pay for the mortgage and I'll cover the childcare).
 An attorney can help simplify the financial mess and help you get a positive outcome.